hs950559/coryrylan.com/_posts/2016-01-11-angular-2-text-snippet-directive.md

 <img src="/assets/images/posts/angular-2-text-snippet-directive/snippet-directive.gif" alt="A snippets directive example" class="full-width contain--4 block-center" />

-So lets take a look at what our markup would look like tto use our Directive on a textarea input.
+Here is a look at what our markup would look like tto use our Directive on a textarea input.

 <pre class="language-markup">
 <code>